andrewcooke/cosas/README.md

 * 2025-06-30 - can generate waveforms on the laptop and deploy an empty program to the pico

-all development is done inside debian (typically latest testing) with the clion ide.  running install.sh should get you started.
+all development is done inside debian (typically latest testing) with the clion IDE.  running install.sh should get you started.

 *hecho en chile con amooooor*